ademin/yaTranslator/README.md

 ## 2.1 Ruby

-To find out wether your VIM has it build-in or not use the following command:
+To find out whether your VIM has it build-in or not use the following command:

 	:version